sandileallenmsezane/Checkmate-Website-project/README.md

 # 🍞 Bakery E-Commerce Website

-This is a dummy **bakery e-commerce website** built using **ASP.NET Web Forms, C#, and SQL Server**.
+This is a dummy **bakery e-commerce website** pages for the website built using **ASP.NET Web Forms, C#, and SQL Server**.
 Users can browse products, place orders, and track their purchase history.
 Admins can manage customers, inventory, and reports.

 ## Features
 - 🔐 **User Authentication** (Register, Login, Forgot Password)